The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Method

-We first briefly review a well-known estimator, the augmented inverse probability treatment weighting (AIPTW).
-The AIPTW estimator is as follows:
+\revisetwo{To illustrate our proposed method, we start with a review of the well-known augmented inverse probability of treatment weighting (AIPTW) estimator: }

-where $I(E)$ is an indicating function that takes a value of $1$ if event $E$ happens and $0$ otherwise.
-Specifically, the term $\{I(X_i=x)/\hat\pi_{xi}\}Y_i$ corresponds to the estimated inverse probability treatment weighting method accounting for imbalanced distribution of exposure assignment.
-On the other hand, the term $[\{I(X_i=x)-\hat\pi_{xi}\}/\hat\pi_{xi}]\hat\mu_{xi}$ is the so-called augmentation term that incorporates auxiliary information from covariates $\bfZ_i$ through the estimated conditional mean $\hat\mu_{xi}$.
-A conventional approach to estimate the \red{PS} model and \red{CM} model is to specify parametric models $\pi_{x}(\bfalpha)$ and $\mu_x(\bfxi)$ with parameters $\bfalpha$ and $\bfxi$ solved by regression methods such as the generalized linear model \citep{nelder1972generalized}.
-Moreover, it has been shown that $\hat{\tau}_{\text{aiptw}}$ is doubly robust, i.e., it is consistent if either the \red{PS} model or the \red{CM} model holds, not necessarily both \citep{bang2005doubly}.
-When both models are correctly specified, $\hat{\tau}_{\text{aiptw}}$ is semiparametric efficient \citep{robins1994estimation}.
-However, when both models are wrong, $\hat{\tau}_{\text{aiptw}}$ can lead to substantial bias, i.e., two wrong models are not better than one \citep{kang2007demystifying}.
-The latter situation is not unlikely \red{when using generalized linear models to fit}, as parametric models are too stringent when analyzing a large-scale and complex observational database.
+where $I(E)$ is an indicator function that equals $1$ if event $E$ happens and $0$ otherwise.
+Specifically, the term $\{I(X_i=x)/\hat\pi_{xi}\}Y_i$ corresponds to the estimated inverse probability of treatment weighting (\revisetwo{IPTW}) method accounting for imbalanced distribution of exposure assignment.
+The term $[\{I(X_i=x)-\hat\pi_{xi}\}/\hat\pi_{xi}]\hat\mu_{xi}$ incorporates auxiliary information from covariates $\bfZ_i$ through the estimated CM $\hat\mu_{xi}$.
+A conventional approach to estimate the \red{PS} model and \red{CM} model is to specify parametric models $\pi_{x}(\bfalpha)$ and $\mu_x(\bfxi)$ with parameters $\bfalpha$ and $\bfxi$ solved by traditional regression methods \citep{nelder1972generalized}. \revisetwo{However, parametric models are too stringent when analyzing a large-scale and complex observational database and can lead to substantial bias if both models are mis-specified \citep{kang2007demystifying}.}